Edited by: Keri Stooksbury

 You’ll get to board the aircraft after Diamond Medallions, so you can get seated, store your bags, and settle in quicker.
 As you find your seat, you’ll see a bottle of water awaits you.

-First class gets up to 2 bags checked complimentary for free, and each of those bags is tagged with a priority tag that will indicate that the bag is to be among the first to come off of the carousel.
+First class gets up to 2 bags checked complimentary for free, and each bag is tagged with a priority tag that will indicate that the bag is to be among the first to come off of the carousel.

 Delta Comfort+ is perfect for: